June 2025 Edition: Collective Healing & Resilience

 Sr Director of Social Impact

-• One of the things that comes up again and again in the Working Moms Support Group session is a desire for more connection and community.
-It’s in that spirit that we hosted our second Working Moms Playdate Picnic on June 6th at Wightman Park.
+One of the things that comes up again and again in the Working Moms Support Group sessions is a desire for more connection and community.
+It’s in that spirit that we hosted our second Working Moms Playdate Picnic on the evening of May 6th at Wightman Park.

 Heather Visnesky She/Her